tobealive/docs/docs/concepts/functions/overview.md

 Modifying arguments should only be done in performance-critical parts of your application to reduce allocations and copying.

-For this reason V doesn't allow the modification of arguments with primitive types (e.g. integers).
+For this reason, V does not allow the modification of arguments with primitive types (e.g. integers).
 Only more complex types such as arrays and maps may be modified.

 ## Default argument value